 Founded by Holocaust survivors in 1984, the Dallas Holocaust Museum aims to educate visitors on the history of the Holocaust as well as to promote tolerance and human rights.
 In addition to traveling exhibits, the museum houses a permanent exhibition hall, which contains numerous photographs and artifacts, including an actual boxcar that was used by the Nazis to transport Jews.
 As of September 18, 2019, the museum will be relocating to a 51,000-square-foot building across from its current location and will feature three floors of technology-enriched exhibits along with classrooms, an expanded library, a memorial room and a Cinemark XD 250-seat theater.

 The sprawling 370,000-square-foot Dallas Museum of Art, designed by New York architect Edward Larrabee Barnes, offers one of the largest and most impressive art collections in the nation.
-Its permanent holdings, dating back from the third millennium BC to the present day-- encompass over 23,000 works of paintings, sculptures, jewelry and artifacts from all over the world.
+Its permanent holdings, dating back from the third millennium BC to the present day-- encompasses over 23,000 works of paintings, sculptures, jewelry and artifacts from all over the world.
 Here, you'll find masterpieces from heavy hitters such as Pollock, Rothko, Monet, Rodin and Picasso to name a few.
 Beyond the galleries, the museum houses a children's creative zone, a sculpture garden and a cafe featuring a window of Dale Chihuly's glass flowers.
 And with the exception of certain exhibitions and events, general admission to the museum is always free.

 When you think of Dallas, the first image that comes to mind is Reunion Tower-- which has graced the city's skyline with its flickering orb since 1978.
-The tower is not only the city's most iconic landmark, it's also one of the most visited.
+The tower is not only the city's most iconic landmark, but it's also one of the most visited.
 Unless you're coming to eat or drink in Wolfgang Puck's famed Five Sixty restaurant at the top, the only way up is by purchasing a ticket for the GeO-Deck viewing platform.
 Situated 470 feet above the ground, the attraction features an outside deck as well as an indoor area filled with interactive touch screens and high-definition zoom cameras providing visitors 360-degree views across the city and beyond.

 Downtown Big D has been enjoying a renaissance recently and much of the success can be largely contributed to its ever-burgeoning arts district.
 Spanning 68-acres and 19 contiguous blocks, the District is considered the largest urban entertainment district in the nation.
 Along with superb performance venues such as the Morton H. Meyerson Symphony Center and three world-class museums (the Dallas Museum of Art, the Nasher Sculpture Center and the Crow Collection of Asian Art), the easily walkable District houses more buildings designed by Pritzker Prize-winning architects than any other location in the world.
 And as if that's not enough, the district also boasts Klyde Warren Park--a 5-acre swath of green space offering a slew of amenities as well as daily free programming ranging from fitness sessions to film screenings.